Walking Holidays in the Lake District

 Experience one of the country's easier long-distance paths.

-The full route takes you through the popular tourist towns of Ambleside, Coniston, and Grasmere (site of Dove Cottage, former home of the Romantic Poet Wordsworth), as well as through a few of the Lake District’s most impressive valleys – Borrowdale, Ennerdale, and Great Langdale, linked together with paths over high mountain passes, with great views of the surrounding fells.
-A highlight is a visit to remote Wasdale Head, in the shadow of Scafell Pike, the highest mountain in England.
+The trail takes you through the popular tourist towns of Ambleside, Coniston, and Grasmere, the site of Dove Cottage, former home of the Romantic poet Wordsworth, as well as through a few of the Lake District’s most impressive valleys – Borrowdale, Ennerdale, and Great Langdale, linked by high mountain passes with breathtaking views of the surrounding fells.
+A particular highlight is Wasdale Head, a remote and atmospheric spot in the shadow of Scafell Pike, England’s highest mountain.

-The Inn Way to the Lake District is a great combination, taking in the busier valleys and towns of the central Lake District, such as Ambleside, Coniston, Langdale, and Borrowdale as well as the more remote, quieter places of the western Lake District, including Buttermere, Wasdale and Eskdale – a true cross section of what the Lakes has to offer.
+The Inn Way offers a true cross-section of the Lake District’s diverse landscapes, taking in the busier valleys and towns of the central Lake District, such as Ambleside, Coniston, Langdale, and Borrowdale, as well as the more remote, quieter places of the western Lakes, including Buttermere, Wasdale, and Eskdale.

 ‘The Inn Way’ is a Registered Trademark of Mark Reid, author of ‘The Inn Way’ series of guidebooks.